Speak to our legal experts on

 10 January 2020

 It's 2019, and the times have certainly changed.
-Lifestyles have changed, and with these changes, cohabitation is now a prevalent option for many modern-day, busy families.
+Lifestyles have changed, and with these changes, a cohabitation is now a prevalent option for many modern-day, busy families.

 Currently, there are over 3 million cohabiting families in the UK, and these numbers are continuing to rise at a steady pace.